 Prevention of Powdery Mildew

 The best way to take care of powdery mildew is by prevention.
 Be sure to start with healthy plants.
-One powdery mildew homemade preventer is to simply prune back any dead plant material during the normal pruning time.
-Do not plant things too close together, to allow ample air circulation around the plants.
+One powdery mildew homemade prevention tactic is to simply prune back any dead plant material during the normal pruning time.
+Do not plant things too close together in order to allow ample air circulation around the plants.

-It is important to not plant in damp shady areas, as that is a prime location for powdery mildew.
-Another powdery mildew homemade preventer is to avoid using the sprinklers in the evening, so the water doesn’t stand on the leaves too long.
+It is important to not plant in damp, shady areas, as that is a prime location for powdery mildew.
+Another powdery mildew homemade prevention tactic is to avoid using the sprinklers in the evening, so the water doesn’t stand on the leaves too long.
 The water itself doesn’t cause more mildew, but it allows it to be transported to the other leaves on the plant easier.